kean/articles/2021-03-24-concurrency.markdown

 ## Overview

-If you group the primary components in Nuke based on the concurrency primitives they use, you'll end up with roughly four groups.
+If you group the primary components in Nuke based on the concurrency primitives, you'll end up with roughly four groups.
 There isn't one pattern that dominates.
 Each situation requires a unique approach.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/concurrency-cover.png">